willfindlay/honors-thesis/thesis/thesis.md

 on their screens.
-An unfortunate corollary to this observation is that users *also* have no way of knowing whether their system may be *misbehaving* at a given moment, whether due to a malicious actor, buggy software, or simply some unfortunate combination of circumstances.
+An unfortunate corollary to this observation is that users *also* have no way of knowing whether their system may be *misbehaving* at a given moment, whether due to a malicious actor, buggy software, or simply some unfortunate combination of circumstances [@soma02].

-Recently, a lot of work has been done to help bridge this gap between system state and visibility, particularly through the introduction of powerful new tools such as *Extended Berkeley Packet Filter* (eBPF).
-Introduced to the Linux Kernel in a 2013 RFC and subsequent kernel patch [@starovoitov13; @starovoitov14], eBPF offers a promising interface for kernel introspection, particularly given its scope and unprecedented level of safety therein; although eBPF can examine any data structure or function in the kernel through the instrumentation of tracepoints, its safety is guaranteed via a bytecode verifier.
-What this means in practice is that eBPF effectively provides unlimited, highly performant, production-safe system introspection capabilities that can be used to monitor as much or as little system state as desired.

-Certainly, eBPF offers unprecedented system state visibility, but this is only scratching the surface of what this technology is capable of.
-With nearly limitless tracing capabilities, powerful applications can be constructed to enhance system security, stability, and performance.
-In theory, these applications can perform much of their work autonomously in the background, but are equally capable of functioning in a more interactive role, keeping the end user informed about changes in system state, particularly if these changes in state are undesired.
-To that end, I propose *ebpH* (a portmanteau of eBPF and pH), an anomaly detection system based entirely on eBPF that monitors process state in the form of system call sequences.
-By building and maintaining per-executable behavior profiles, ebpH can dynamically detect when processes are behaving outside of the status quo, and notify the user so that they can understand exactly what is going on.
+In order to solve this problem of limited visibility, we must turn to system introspection to provide the necessary tools to gain more information about system state.
+While traditional systems introspection techniques are either too slow, too unsafe, or too limited in scope to be used effectively in production, a number of recent advances in this field have presented increasingly attractive options.
+The introduction of Dtrace [@cantrill04] in 2004 by Cantrill et al. was an early example of a robust monitoring framework that could be used in production, although it came with its own drawbacks, such as an inability to specify complex tracing programs, as it defined only a high level scripting language for doing so.
+In 2014, eBPF (*Extended Berkeley Packet Filter*) [@starovoitov13; @starovoitov14]
+was introduced to the Linux kernel. eBPF revolutionized Linux tracing by providing a safe means of injecting custom bytecode into the kernel from userspace.
+These programs could be relatively complex compared to early solutions such as Dtrace, and subsequent improvements to the eBPF paradigm [@starovoitov19] have seen that complexity increase significantly.

+With the advent eBPF, it is now possible define complex programs to trace nearly all aspects of a running Linux safely and efficiently.
+Previously, this would only have been possible via direct modification of the kernel, either through direct patches or loadable kernel modules, which both lack the safety guarantees of eBPF. *Process Homeostasis* (pH) [@soma02] is an early anomaly detection system, implemented as a patch for the Linux 2.2 kernel.
+In this thesis, I will present *ebpH* (a portmanteau of eBPF and pH), which provides an eBPF re-implementation of the original pH system. ebpH provides production safety and forward compatibility guarantees that were not possible in the original implementation, which will greatly improve its adoptability.
-A prototype of ebpH has been written using the Python interface provided by the *BPF Compiler Collection* (*bcc*) [@bcc], and preliminary tests show that it is capable of monitoring system state under moderate to heavy workloads with negligible overhead.
-What's more, zero kernel panics occurred during ebpH's development and early testing, which simply would not have been possible without the safety guarantees that eBPF provides.
-The rest of this proposal will cover the necessary background material required to understand ebpH, describe several aspects of its implementation, including the many findings and pitfalls encountered along the way, and discuss the planned methodology for testing and iterating on this prototype going forward.
+Experimental results show that ebpH is capable of monitoring production systems under moderate to heavy workloads with negligible performance overhead --- in some cases, even showing performance *improvements* over the original system.
+Further, thanks to the safety guarantees of eBPF, zero kernel panics occurred during its development and testing, a feat which would not have been possible with a kernel-based implementation.

+The rest of this thesis will cover the necessary background material required to understand ebpH, its design and implementation, experimental performance results, and plans for future work and iteration on the current prototype.

 # Background